Terradue/doc-tep-geohazards/source/overview/data-casting.rst

 To get more information:

-Contact ESA geohazards-tep at esa.int
+Contact us: geohazards-tep at esa.int

 Indicate the resources you would like to promote on the platform, and the usage policies to be bound with the provided data resources.